mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-froth-action-method-mood-magick.md

 icon: "../assets/images/brew-methods/mood-magick/froth-action-method-mood-magick.png"
 steps:
   - "Add 1½ - 2 Tbsp (15g) of Mood Magick to a French press or milk frothing plunger"
-  - "Add 200-250ml of hot milk of choice and/or water (not boiling) in small amounts at first, stirring with a spoon until a paste forms and stir until incorporated.
-Then add the rest"
+  - "Add 200-250ml of hot milk of choice and/or water (not boiling) in small amounts at first, stirring with a spoon until a paste forms.
+Then add the rest  and stir until incorporated."
   - "Create froth by moving the plunger up and down vigorously"
   - "Pour into your favourite cup and enjoy"
 products: